BC Foundation Grant Programs

 BCF Mini-Grant Applications are now available.
 They are due October 9, 2014.

 Lockwood Foundation Grant applications will be available November 2014

 The Bellevue College Foundation runs two grant programs: BC Foundation Mini-grants and the Lockwood Foundation Grant for BC Faculty Excellence and Innovation.

 BC Foundation Mini-Grants are open to faculty, staff and administrators and are given to support ongoing projects, one-time projects and new programs that may not be eligible for support through other college funding sources.
 Preference is given to projects that are consistent with the college’s strategic plan as well as the President’s and Foundation’s priorities and goals.
 The program is funded by donors to the BC Foundation, including many BC faculty and staff.
-Applications for the 2014-2015 Mini-Grants will be available in August 2014.
-The deadline for application will be in early October 2014.
+Applications for the 2014-2015 Mini-Grants are now available.
+The deadline for applications is October 9, 2014.